ASK1734/poker_17card_strategies/README.md

 Currently, the number of games is 1000 (`gameCount = 1000` at line 302 of PK.py).
 Feel free to adjust the game count.

-## <span style="color:orange">Designing Your Own Player</span>
+## <span style="color:orange">What you should notice if you want to design your own player</span>
-There are now two players, i.e., Ref01 and Ref02, that you can reference.
-**Ref01** is a somewhat deterministic player; **Ref02**, on the other hand, is a random player.
+There are now two sample players(Ref01 and Ref02) and one designed player by Shau Kai(team18) **Ref01** is a somewhat deterministic player; **Ref02**, on the other hand, is a random player.

 A player file must define the following.